fenago/apache-solr/lab_guides/Lab_7.md

 ### Implementation approaches
-Solr provides many approaches for implementing .indexterm} spellchecking.
+Solr provides many approaches for implementing spellchecking.
 Let's get a brief overview of these approaches.
 #### IndexBasedSpellChecker
-The `IndexBasedSpellChecker` builds a parallel .indexterm} index based on the Solr index and performs spellchecking using this parallel index.
+The `IndexBasedSpellChecker` builds a parallel index based on the Solr index and performs spellchecking using this parallel index.
 For this, a field needs to be defined as a basis for the index terms.
 The easiest way is to copy terms from some fields (subject, description, and so on) to another field created for